Desgue/Veeam_QA_WEB_Test_task/README.md

 The scripts logs the result of the comparison after it finishs running.

 ## Features on Development
-1. Accept a file input with multiple config objects to perform batches of tests
+1. ~~Accept a file input with multiple config objects to perform batches of tests~~
-2. Log results to a .log file for easier debugging and analysis
+2. ~~Accept a flag to toggle between running headless or not~~
 3. Accept a flag for running multiple tests in parallel
-4. Accept a flag to toggle between running headless or not
+4. Log results to a .log file for easier debugging and analysis